ritikk7/Distributed-Key-Value-Store/README.md

 - See [Lab 1 instructions](docs/lab1.md)

 # Acknowledgements
-This course is based on the graduate course on Distributed Systems (6.584) developed by Robert Morris, Frans Kaashoek, and Nickolai Zeldovich at MIT, with permission from the content authors.
-Many aspects are also inspired by the graduate course on Distributed Systems taught by Peter Druschel and others at MPI-SWS.
+The programming labs are based on the labs developed by Robert Morris, Frans Kaashoek, and Nickolai Zeldovich at MIT as part of their graduate course on Distributed Systems (6.584), and are reused with permission from the content authors.